ROOT TO FOOD: A comprehensive look at the food chain

 Results

-Participatory collection and recovery of 36 varieties of native potatoes and 19 morphotypes of mashua in Colombia and 56 varieties of native potatoes, 3 of ulluco, 2 of oca and 2 of mashua in Bolivia.
+Collection and participatory recovery of 36 varieties of native potatoes and 19 morphotypes of mashua in Colombia, and 56 varieties of native potatoes, 3 of ulluco, 2 of oca, and 2 of mashua in Bolivia.

-33 Workshops and 66 field days on good agricultural practices, conservation and characterization of native potatoes, social strengthening
+48 workshops and 66 field days on Integrated Crop Management (ICM), conservation and characterization of native potatoes, and social, organizational, and business strengthening.

-Establishment of 5 conservation and participatory research cores in Colombia, for the agromorphological characterization of the collected materials and IPDM
+Establishment of 5 nuclei for conservation and participatory research (NIP) in Colombia for the agromorphological characterization of the collected materials and evaluation of ICM strategies.

 Relevant data